-- Exchanges and transfers - 403(b) contract exchange versus 403(b) plan-to-plan transfer - What's the difference?
-When do these occur?
+- Exchanges and transfers

+- 403(b) Contract exchange vs. Plan-to-plan transfer

+- What's the difference?

+- When do these occur?

-Plan design considerations - A 403(b) offers an advantage in that HCEs may defer maximum each year (without fear of refunds for deferrals).
-The rules/requirements concerning exchanges and transfers are mostly for the initial setup (multiple vendors) and the day-to-day operation of a 403(b) plan.
+Plan design considerations -The rules/requirements concerning exchanges and transfers are mostly for the initial setup (multiple vendors) and the day-to-day operation of a 403(b) plan.